 If you already get Disability Living Allowance, Personal Independence Payment or Adult Disability Payment (Scotland only), you cannot get Attendance Allowance as well.

 Do I have to be registered blind or partially sighted to receive Attendance Allowance?

 No, you do not have to be registered as blind (severely sight impaired) or partially sighted (sight impaired) to claim Attendance Allowance.
 It is how your sight affects your daily living that counts.
 Registration can provide evidence of how serious your sight problem is.
 However, you can provide alternative evidence about your sight problem, such as a letter from your consultant or GP.

 If your sight problem is making your life difficult, it is worth thinking about getting registered.
 This helps to make sure that you don't miss out on other help you can get.

 If your claim for Attendance Allowance is successful, you will receive one of two weekly rates, depending on how much care you need:

-The DWP will take into consideration the care you need during the day, during the night, and how often you need that care.
+The person making the decision on your claim will take into consideration the care you need during the day, during the night, and how often you need that care.
 Our factsheet explains more about this.

-For a claim form, call the Department for Work and Pensions' Attendance Allowance Helpline on 0800 731 0122 (Textphone 0800 731 0317), Monday to Friday 8am to 6pm.
+If you live in England, Scotland or Wales then you can request a claim form by calling the Department for Work and Pensions' Attendance Allowance Helpline on 0800 731 0122 (textphone 0800 731 0317), Monday to Friday 8am to 5pm.
 You can ask them for help in filling out the form.